Getting to know UNIX and Linux

 My exposure to UNIX came in bits and pieces; I first encountered UNIX culture a few years before I actually met UNIX itself.

 The next step on the way to meeting UNIX came when I met emacs after taking up a position teaching Computing at the University of Technology ("UNITECH"), in Lae, Papua New Guinea.
 Although emacs is nowadays most often associated with UNIX, it ran on many other operating systems as well, and so my second meeting with a "UNIX" editor was once more on a PRIMOS system.
-(Once upon a time, I could hack up reasonable LISP macros for emacs, but when I left PNG, I didn't see emacs again for several years, and forgot most everything; nowadays I generally stick to vi(m).
+Once upon a time, I could hack up reasonable LISP macros for emacs.
+However, after I left PNG, I didn't see emacs again for several years, and forgot most everything; so, for a long time, I generally stuck to vi(m).
 Later, driven by the need to maintain my sanity while working on large LaTeX/Beamer presentations, I rediscovered the joys of emacs.

 In 1987, I finally met UNIX and C in person.
-After a spell of traveling (along the way having the foresight to pick up an academic edition of Kernighan and Ritchie's The C programming Language in New Delhi), I ended up in England.
+After a spell of traveling, I ended up in England.
 There, a friend studying at the University of Sussex had access to a suite of HP Bobcat workstations running HP/UX, and the university library had a copy of the first edition of Marc Rochkind's wonderful Advanced UNIX Programming.
-For the next few weeks, I was glued to the workstation with AUP, Kernighan and Ritchie's The C programming Language, and a printed copy of the C shell man page at my side, writing a multitude of scripts and programs to test how things work.
-By the end of it, I'd acquired a reasonable understanding of UNIX, C, and shell scripting (but it would still be a while before I saw the error of my self-taught ways in trying to write scripts for the C shell, instead of the Bourne shell).
+For the next several weeks, I was glued to the workstation with AUP, Kernighan and Ritchie's The C programming Language, and a printed copy of the C shell man page at my side, writing a multitude of scripts and programs to test how things work.
+By the end of that time, I'd acquired a reasonable understanding of UNIX, C, and shell scripting.

-Soon afterward, I got a job at Digital (UK), which brought me back to VMS.
-VMS was in many ways a nice operating system, but after exposure to UNIX scripting, returning to DCL (the FORTRAN of command languages) was a chore.
-Later, I moved into the training branch of Digital (UK), where I was the founding member of what soon became a small, tight group of ULTRIX trainers in VMS land.
+Soon afterward, I got a job at Digital Equipment Corporation (UK), and soon moved into their training branch, where I was the founding member of what soon became a small group of ULTRIX trainers.
 I specialized in system programming training, and traveled quite a bit around Europe running system programming courses for Digital employees and customers.

 Soon after I began using Linux in earnest, I noticed errors and deficiencies in the system call and library function man pages.
 Eventually, I started sending notes, and then patches to the maintainer of the man-pages project, Andries Brouwer.
 When, in 2004, after more than 9 years as maintainer, Andries retired from the project and asked me to take over maintainership of the project, I accepted.

-Most of my work on man-pages has been on a private basis, and though documentation is a task dreaded by many, some people like what I do: conference paper selection committees seem to favor presentations on documentation and interface testing and design review; I've three times been invited to the Linux Kernel Developers Summit; and for a while in 2008-2009, I was a paid Fellow of the Linux Foundation got some money together to pay me to work full time on the project (that money sadly evaporated after the 2008 economic crash).
+Most of my work on man-pages has been on a private basis, and though documentation is a task dreaded by many, some people like what I do: conference paper selection committees seem to favor presentations on documentation and interface testing and design review; I was four times invited to the Linux Kernel Summit; and for some months in 2008-2009, I was a paid Fellow of the Linux Foundation, working full time on the project.

 I'm a New Zealander, but have lived in quite a few places around the world, including Papua New Guinea, England, Switzerland, the USA (California), and for a short while Colombia (no, not DC).
-These days, I'm living with my wife and daughter in Munich, Germany.
+These days, I live in Munich, Germany.
 While I miss spending more time in New Zealand, Germany—Munich in particular—is a great place to live.